Astridyusidiah/Temporal-Early-Warning-of-Sepsis-Deterioration-in-ICU-Patients/README.md

 # Temporal Early Warning of Sepsis Deterioration in ICU Patients

 ## Overview
-This repository implements a patient-level early warning framework for prospective sepsis risk prediction in ICU settings.
-The emphasis is placed on temporal validity, prevention of information leakage, and clinically meaningful interpretability rather than retrospective event detection.
+This repository explores a patient-level early warning framework for prospective sepsis risk prediction in ICU settings.
+The primary focus is on maintaining temporal validity, preventing information leakage, and examining clinically plausible risk drivers, rather than maximizing predictive performance.

-The implementation is intended as a research-oriented prototype aligned with clinical machine learning constraints, not as a production-ready system.
+The implementation is designed as a learning-oriented, research-style prototype that follows common constraints in clinical machine learning, including patient-level data separation and horizon-based outcome definition.

+This work does not aim to provide a deployable clinical system, but instead serves as a structured exploration of early warning modeling principles in ICU data.
 ## Problem Formulation

 The task is formulated as prospective risk prediction within a fixed future horizon.
 At each ICU hour, the model estimates the probability of sepsis onset occurring within the next predefined time window, explicitly avoiding retrospective labeling schemes.